kombucha711/cardTrickGuesserRole/README.md

 # cardTrickGuesserRole
 Card trick I learned from a youtube video.
 Made a openprocessing version to practice in browser 5 cards are drawn and 4 are used to guess the 5th card.
 It always works.
-See PDF in files. https://openprocessing.org/sketch/1617712
+See PDF above for diagram of how it works. https://openprocessing.org/sketch/1617712